-Blackstone Real Estate Income Trust, Inc. ("BREIT," the "Company," "we," "us," or "our" invests primarily in stabilized incomegenerating commercial real estate in the United States and to a lesser extent, outside the United States.
+We invest primarily in stabilized, income-generating commercial real estate in the United States and to a lesser extent, outside the United States.
 We also, to a lesser extent, invest in real estate debt investments.
 We are the sole general partner and majority limited partner of BREIT Operating Partnership L.P. ("BREIT OP"), a Delaware limited partnership, and we own substantially all of our assets through BREIT OP.
 We are externally managed by BX REIT Advisors L.L.C. (the "Adviser").
 The Adviser is part of the real estate group of Blackstone Inc. ("Blackstone"), a leading investment manager.
 We currently operate our business in nine reportable segments: Rental Housing, Industrial, Net Lease, Data Centers, Hospitality, Self Storage, Retail, and Office Properties, and Investments in Real Estate Debt.
 Rental Housing includes multifamily and other types of rental housing such as manufactured, student, affordable, and single family rental housing, as well as senior living.
-Net Lease includes the real estate assets of The Bellagio Las Vegas (the "Bellagio"), The Cosmopolitan of Las Vegas (the "Cosmopolitan") and the unconsolidated interest in the MGM Grand and Mandalay Bay joint venture.
+Net Lease includes the real estate assets of The Bellagio Las Vegas (the "Bellagio") and The Cosmopolitan of Las Vegas (the "Cosmopolitan").
 Additional unconsolidated interests are included in the respective property segment.